mdbootstrap/mdb-ui-kit/README.md

 #### Inputs

 ##### Labels

+The following classes should be placed on the `.form-group` to indicate the label style:

 - `.label-floating` - renders label as a placeholder, that animates above the field upon focus
 - `.label-static` - renders label above the field. `input placeholder` attribute can also be used in conjunction